ministryofjustice/hmpps-education-and-work-plan-api/README.md

 ## Monitoring, tracing and event reporting
 The API is instrumented with the opentelemetry and Application Insights java agent.
-Useful data can be found and reported on via the Azure Application Insights console, all under the `cloud_RoleName` property of `hmpps-education-and-work-plan-api`
+Useful data can be found and reported on via the Azure Application Insights console, all under the `cloud_RoleName` property of `hmpps-education-and-work-plan-api`.

 The Application Insights console and the Kusto Query Language will be your friend here, but some example queries are described below.